 7. Current price should not be more than 1½ times the book value.

 As a rule of thumb, we suggest that the product of the multiplier times the ratio of price to book value should not exceed 22.5.

 The optimum price for a Defensive quality stock can easily be derived from the last three lines and this price is known as the Graham Number.

-The biggest concern today is that the Graham Number is now used in isolation almost everywhere, while the five other supporting criteria for Defensive stock selection are completely ignored.
+The biggest concern today is that the Graham Number is now used in isolation almost everywhere, while the five other supporting criteria for defensive stock selection are completely ignored.

 An online search for Graham Number will bring up dozens of stock screeners and analyst reports recommending stocks based on the Graham Number alone.